tadaspetra/website/src/content/posts/2023-year-review.md

 I think I figured it out for the most part, but I'm sure my goals will keep evolving as I get older.

-Here's what I did in 2023 and I bet you can see where I'm heading and what I learned about myself just from this timeline.
+Here's what I did in 2023 and I bet you can see where I'm heading and what I learned about myself from this timeline.

 ### Zero To Mastery
 I started the year trying something brand new which is to build my very first course.
 Since I've never done this before I thought it would be a good approach to partner with Zero To Mastery so I could learn a ton along the way.
 And learn I did.